-There’s been a ski holiday revolution in recent years.
-Yes, the slopes are always busy throughout the season, but swathes of newbies have clocked onto the little secret and realised how amazing a week in the mountains is.
+There’s been a skiing revolution in recent years.
+Yes, the slopes are busy throughout the season, but swathes of newbies have clocked onto the no-so-little secret and have realised how incredible a week in the mountains is.

-Huge numbers of newcomers are heading to the resorts for ski holidays with family, or even more popular as of late, to hit a non-stop snow party at a ski and snowboard festival.
+Huge numbers of newcomers are heading to Alps ski resorts with family, partners, or even more popular as of late, to hit a non-stop music festival in the magical peaks.
 What’s that age-old phrase… the more the merrier!

-- Top of the Mountain Closing Concert – Ischgl, Austria
+- Top of the Mountain Closing Concert – Ischgl, Austria: 30th April 2024

 Survival Toolkit; Winter Festival Edition